dannyhx/artisynth_core/README.md

 # LG

-This is a branch of [ArtiSynth](https://www.artisynth.org) to enable growth for solid-shells.
-The growth simulator was developed for the thesis titled _LG_ by Danny Huang, and has been made open-source to ensure reproducibility of the methods and experiments.
+This is a fork of [ArtiSynth](https://www.artisynth.org) to enable growth for solid-shells.
+The growth simulator was developed for the thesis titled _LG_, and has been made open-source to ensure reproducibility of the methods and experiments.

-## Installation.
+## Installation

-The growth simulator can be setup by downloading and compiling the "shell_growth" branch of ArtiSynth.
+The growth simulator can be setup by downloading the code repository and compiling the code using the Eclipse IDE.
 The steps below can be followed to setup and run the growth simulator.

 ```bash
 # Download and install Git (if haven't done so).